-At an early childhood development center in Berlin, an infant coos and squeaks, smiling at his teacher.
-His teacher makes eye contact, smiles back and says “Well, good morning!”
+At an early childhood development center in Lancaster, an infant coos and squeaks, smiling at her teacher.
+Her teacher makes eye contact, smiles back and says “Well, good morning!”

 Those people were not just passing the time.
 That baby’s brain just grew.

-Many of the 28,000 New Hampshire kids who live in poverty lack access to high-quality early childhood development programs.
-Parents need access to other critical supports — parenting education, developmental screening tools, job training, financial literacy — that will help them to raise thriving kids.
+Many of the 27,000 New Hampshire kids who live in poverty lack access to high-quality early childhood development programs.
+Parents need access to other critical supports — parenting education, job training, financial literacy — that will help them to raise thriving kids.

 By third grade, children from low-income households in New Hampshire have already fallen behind their better-off peers in math and reading.
 And they risk staying behind.